gitlabhq/terraform-provider-gitlab/docs/resources/repository_file.md

 subcategory: ""
 description: |-
   The gitlab_repository_file resource allows to manage the lifecycle of a file within a repository.
+  -> Timeouts Default timeout for Create, Update and Delete is one minute and can be configured in the timeouts block.
+  -> Implementation Detail GitLab is unable to handle concurrent calls to the GitLab repository files API for the same project.
+     Therefore, this resource queues every call to the repository files API no matter of the project, which may slow down the terraform execution time for some configurations.
+In addition, retries are performed in case a refresh is required because another application changed the repository at the same time.
   Upstream API: GitLab REST API docs https://docs.gitlab.com/ee/api/repository_files.html
 ---

 # gitlab_repository_file (Resource)

 The `gitlab_repository_file` resource allows to manage the lifecycle of a file within a repository.

+-> **Timeouts** Default timeout for *Create*, *Update* and *Delete* is one minute and can be configured in the `timeouts` block.

+-> **Implementation Detail** GitLab is unable to handle concurrent calls to the GitLab repository files API for the same project.
+   Therefore, this resource queues every call to the repository files API no matter of the project, which may slow down the terraform execution time for some configurations.
+In addition, retries are performed in case a refresh is required because another application changed the repository at the same time.

 **Upstream API**: [GitLab REST API docs](https://docs.gitlab.com/ee/api/repository_files.html)